 Meanwhile, we cannot pretend to grieve for people 230 years removed.
 We have our here and now.
 A nephew in the Navy, stationed in the Persian Gulf.
 Another nephew, in the Marines, thankfully home for Christmas.
 However, he recently got word that he’ll be shipped to Iraq come September.
-We have another democracy in bloom, helped along by the blood of modern patriots.

 So we reflect, at this longest night of the year, on just how much darkness ruled the earth in the days before electric light bulbs.
 A candela is the base unit that measures luminous intensity.
 By my calculation, the output of a standard candle is 1 candela.
 The output of a 100-watt bulb is 120 candela.
 What 11-year-old Jane Richardson used to light her way through cold rooms in the winter of 1776 didn’t throw much light.